ejoi8/esiil/README.md

 Server-side PDF generation uses DomPDF, so certificate downloads do not require Node on the server.
 Node/npm is still used for building the Filament designer frontend assets.

+Important rendering note:

+- the Filament designer preview is rendered in-browser with `@pdfme/ui`
+- downloaded certificates are rendered server-side by [PdfmeCertificateRenderer.php](/mnt/c/laragon/www/esijil/app/Services/Certificates/PdfmeCertificateRenderer.php) through DomPDF
+- saved templates are shared between both paths, but text layout can still differ slightly because the preview and download do not use the same rendering engine
+- image fields are explicitly fitted with pdfme-style contain math in the server renderer so logos, signatures, and backgrounds preserve their aspect ratio more closely

 Relevant config lives in [config/certificates.php](/mnt/c/laragon/www/esijil/config/certificates.php).

 ## Template Management